Mariners vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-J.P.
-Crawford and Spencer Torkelson will be among the star attractions when the Seattle Mariners face the Detroit Tigers on Saturday at 9:40 PM ET, at T-Mobile Park.
+Reese Olson will be on the mound for the Detroit Tigers when they take on Julio Rodriguez and the Seattle Mariners on Sunday at 4:10 PM ET.

-The Mariners are -225 moneyline favorites in this matchup with the Tigers (+180).
-The total is 7.5 runs for the matchup (with +100 odds to hit the over and -120 odds to go under).
+Oddsmakers list the Mariners as -185 moneyline favorites, while giving the underdog Tigers +150 moneyline odds to win.
+The total is 7.5 runs for this contest (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.